lafetamarcelo/CoRoTContributions/docs/index.rst

 Problem proposed
 ----------------

-Beeing as concise as possible, the main goal is to use machine learning to automate the classification of CoRoT collected data, as a way to cluster data that has meaningful information to be analised from data that has none.
-This means that we want to classify data that present possible exo-planets, from data that has information of something other then exo-planets.
+Being as concise as possible, the main goal is to use machine learning to automate the classification of CoRoT collected data, as a way to cluster data that has meaningful information to be analyzed from data that has none.
+This means that we want to classify data that present possible exo-planets, from data that has information about something other then exo-planets.

-To provide a brief introduction on the knowledge needed to achieve this goal, we will describe the data set a little bit.
-The data set is provided by the repository provided at ..., where it contains files in a *.fits* format.
-Those are actually pretty common in the astronomical whereabouts, but not for the machine learning public.
+To provide a brief introduction to the knowledge needed to achieve this goal, we will describe the data set a little bit.
+The data set is provided by the repository provided at `the web site <http://idoc-corot.ias.u-psud.fr/sitools/client-user/COROT_N2_PUBLIC_DATA/project-index.html>`_ , where it contains files in a *.fits* format.
+Those are pretty common in the astronomical whereabouts, but not for the machine learning public.
 In each *.fits* file, we will have a light curve time series for a particular CoRoT observation.
-All observations will have the white light intensity, some will have the RGB, but all will have the white light intensity along the obsevation time.
+All observations will have the white light intensity, some will have the RGB, but all will have the white light intensity along the observation time.

-Those time series, are not the light intensity provided by the observed exo-planet, but actually, the light intensity emition form the star in which the suposed exo-planet is orbiting around.
-Notice, that we actually have the Transit photometry information for this particular exo-planet.
+Those time series, are not the light intensity provided by the observed exo-planet, but actually, the light intensity emission of the star in which the supposed exo-planet is orbiting around.
+Notice, that we have the Transit photometry information for this particular exo-planet.

-Therefore, we are talking about using the transit photometry time series to classify if in this particular observation there is a chance for the observation be an observation of an exo-planet, ore something else.
-As an ilustration, one will have time series data, that will contain the planetary transit information such in
+Therefore, we are talking about using the transit photometry time series to classify if in this particular observation there is a chance for the observation be one of an exo-planet, or something else.
+As an illustration, one will have time-series data, that will contain the planetary transit information such in

 .. image:: images/planetary_transit.svg
+   :width: 800

-So the features for the machine learning algorithm must be gathered from the time series, and the algorithm must reach for the probability of this observation actually be the observation of a exo-planet.
+So the features for the machine learning algorithm must be gathered from the time series, and the algorithm must reach for the probability of this observation be the observation of an exo-planet.

 Pipeline